gadabout/passport/README.md

   * Example: `{ id: ghi789, timeslot_id: abc123, size: 4 }`

 ##Test Cases
-This repository contains a client with which you can construct and visualize test cases, as well as a few canned test cases we provide to show expected functionality.
-Those cases are:
+This repository contains a client with which you can construct and visualize test cases.
+To get you started, here are a couple basic cases you'll want to handle:

 ####Case 1:
 * POST /api/timeslot, params=`{ start_time: 1406052000, duration, 120 }`